Cyber Security for Beginners

 6. Security Architect: Maintain the network security of an organization.

-7. Security Systems Administrator: Install, administer, maintain, and troubleshoot a computer, network, and data security systems are their responsibilities.
+7. Security Systems Administrator: Their responsibilities include installing, administering, maintaining, and troubleshooting computer, network, and data security systems.

 8. IT Security Consultant: Protect the organization’s sensitive data.